Program Schedule and Didactic Offerings

 Every Fri AM there is the Multidisciplinary Head & Neck Tumor Board Conference.
 We are responsible for presenting the patients to the other members of the board each week, and recording the treatment plans.
 Patients are often seen later that morning to review the tumor board recommendations.

-Journal Club is held every other month.
+Journal Club is held every quarter.
 We usually discuss 4 articles from different subspecialties within the field as well as a 5th article on teaching or learning.
 Junior residents present the basics of each article; senior residents comment; faculty then comment also.
 This is usually held at a restaurant in the Metro Detroit area.

 The temporal bone & microvascular dissection lab is open 24 hours/day.
 There is an annual temporal bone dissection course held in Sep/Oct.